Trail #9 Mini-Oasis

 Upcoming Work

-Rock Creek Conservation Corps Work - This site has been home to extensive invasive plant removal work completed by the Rock Creek Conservation Corps in the summer of 2016 and 2018.
-What was once a hillside taken over by invasive winged burning bush is now a cleared understory.
-In total, Conservation Corps members removed over 1500 individual burning bushes, all of which were removed and chipped per Park Service regulations.
+Rock Creek Conservation Corps: This site has been home to extensive invasive plant removal work completed by the Rock Creek Conservation Corps in the summers of 2016, 2018, and 2021.
+What was once a hillside taken over by invasive winged burning bush is now a protected understory.
+In total, Conservation Corps members removed over 1,500 mature shrubs, all of which were removed and chipped per NPS regulations.

-Shrub Planting - To support the restoration of Trail #9, Rock Creek Conservancy planted 25+ native shrubs within the understory of the site.
-These shrubs included Spicebush (Lindera benzoin), Arrowhead Viburnum (Viburnum dentatum) and Witch Hazel (Hamamelis virginiana).
+2016 Shrub Planting: To support the restoration of Trail #9, Rock Creek Conservancy planted over 25 native shrubs within the understory of the site.
+These shrubs included: spicebush (Lindera benzoin), arrowhead viburnum (Viburnum dentatum), and witch hazel (Hamamelis virginiana).